Asking for It (Hole song): Origin and recording

 "Asking for It" was one of the many songs written by Love and Erlandson following the release of Hole's debut studio album, Pretty on the Inside, and the subsequent departures of drummer Caroline Rue and bassist Jill Emery.
-Although thought to be written in 1992, the term "asking for it" was coined by Love as early as 1990 and appears in the lyrics to the band's 1991 single "Dicknail".
-The opening lines of the song were used by Love in a 1991 interview with British journalist Everett True, in response to one of his questions.

 The first and only known studio version of the song was recorded in October 1993 as part of the Live Through This sessions at Triclops Studios in Atlanta, Georgia.
 On October 18, halfway through the sessions, Love's husband, Kurt Cobain of Nirvana, joined the band in-studio and provided backing vocals for a number of songs, including "Asking for It".
 Cobain, however, was unfamiliar with the material, and was encouraged to "just sing off the top of [his] head".
 His vocals during the bridge are audible on the album version, albeit low in the mix.
 An alternate mix of the song, sourced from a radio broadcast of Hot Modern Rock Tracks in 1995, circulated amongst the general public in 1998 and features Cobain's prominent backing vocals, as well as an extended bridge and additional verses.
 Due to this recording, the song is known for being a source for those who believe Cobain contributed largely to the album.